Torus bundle Liouville domains are stably Weinstein: Background

 defines a Liouville homotopy from $(W,\lambda)$ to $(W,\lambda_1)$, the latter of which has Liouville vector field $X_{\lambda}+\tilde{X}$.

-Verifying that a given Liouville domain is Weinstein will thus consist of verifying two criteria: first, that all flowlines converge to critical points in backward time; second, that the domain contains no broken loops.
+Verifying that a given Liouville domain is Weinstein will thus consist of verifying Criteria~\ref{criterion:backward-time-cps} and \ref{criterion:no-broken-loops}.
 Our local operations are developed with these criteria in mind --- the operations aim to trap large sets of flowlines in backward time, and to do so with a holonomy which prevents broken loops from developing.
-In Section~\ref{section:mitsumatsu} we will verify these criteria in the specific case of Mitsumatsu's examples.